ChereeNielson/LIRI-Node-App/README.md

 * [DotEnv](https://www.npmjs.com/package/dotenv)

-Rather than include a `keys.js` file, I used the [dotenv](https://www.npmjs.com/package/dotenv) package to create environment variables.
 The `.env` file is the first file required in `./liri.js`, which stores environment-specific variables in the form of `NAME=VALUE`.

 Replace XXXXX with the key/secret/token for each service.